 the Game Experience

 It's about the how, what, where, when and why of earning money.
-You're living in an economic world, making economic decisions, playing against others for money.
+You're living in an economic world, making economic decisions, acquiring and putting resources together in the most valuable ways, playing against others for money.

 Chips are money.
 You start with a few cards (resources) trying to get more cards to make matching sets (valuable products).
 But, due to scarcity, others are trying to do the same.
 When the opportunity comes, you try to sell the sets you've made for as much as you can.